ED: The following ‘Chicago Seven’ 1978 chapters

 “Here, take my card,” the passenger said, gesturing me over to the unloading zone at United Airlines’ gates, then overpaying through the sliding window.
 “Give me an expense receipt and keep the difference.”

-“You serious,” I asked, darting out around the Checker’s passenger side to open his door, helping him with his carry-on’s.
+“You serious?”
+I truckled, darting out around the Checker’s passenger side to open his door, helping him with his carry-on’s.
 “Really…I don’t know how to thank…”

 “Ring me up if you’ve ever got something worth my time…”

-Between the outbound sop and next inbound hustle lay the wait: could be a quick in and out, could eat up hours of fatback street action, depending upon the come and go, ebb and flow, of those breezing into Chicagoland and those keen on blowing town.
-When facing slow lanes, drivers inched up row by row, whiling away downtime playing cards, rolling bones, making book, running numbers, talkin’ point-spread smack, dealing weed and crack, and who knew what other chicane or sinister products of idling minds.
+Between the outbound sop and next inbound hustle lay the wait: could be a quick in and out, could eat up hours of fatback street action, depending upon the come and go of those breezing into Chicagoland and those keen on blowing town.
+Facing slow lanes, drivers inched up row by row, whiling away downtime playing cards, rolling bones, making book, running numbers, talkin’ point-spread smack, dealing weed and crack, and who knew what other chicane or sinister products of idling minds.

-I rather tuned my transistor radio into Classic Rock 95.7’s Chicago set—The Buckinghams, Cheap Trick and Cryan’ Shames to Illinois Speed Press and Mason Proffit, flashing me back on DJ’s like ‘Madcap’ Ron Britain and Dick Biondi, ‘the Wild Itralian’, or Chickenman: ‘He’s everywhere, he’s everywhere!’.
-So creative still, it started me to scribbling addy little headlines onto the ruled pages of my classroom tablet, noodling and doodling for a softer than harder sell as the cabs crept forward.
-When pool movement stalled, however, I jogged over to a bank of snack-stand pay phones, placing another overdue call.
+I rather tuned my transistor radio into Classic Rock 95.7’s Chicago set—The Buckinghams, Cheap Trick and Cryan’ Shames to Illinois Speed Press and Mason Proffit, flashing me back on DJ’s like ‘Madcap’ Ron Britain and Dick Biondi or Chickenman.
+So creative still, it started me to scribbling addy little headlines onto the ruled pages of my classroom tablet, noodling and doodling as the cabs crept forward.
+Once pool movement stalled, however, I jogged over to a bank of snack-stand pay phones, placing another overdue call.

 “Where’ve you been, Kenny?”